-The School of Nursing offers the Bachelor of Science with a major in Nursing degree to pre-licensure (these are students who are not already registered nurses) students at its campus sites in Ada and Durant.
-Pre-licensure students complete an eight semester program leading to the degree of Bachelor of Science with a major in Nursing.
+The School of Nursing offers the Bachelor of Science with a major in Nursing degree to pre-licensure (these are students who are not already registered nurses) students.
+Students are accepted into the program for both fall and spring semesters.
+Pre-licensure students complete an eight-semester program leading to the degree of Bachelor of Science with a major in Nursing.
 Graduates who meet the Oklahoma state requirements for licensure, including a clear criminal background check, are eligible to apply to write the National Council Licensing Examination for Registered Nurses (NCLEX, RN) to become a Registered Nurse.
-During the first three semesters in the major, students work toward completion of general education requirements and required related work.
-Students apply for admission to the program at the beginning of the fall semester of their sophomore year.
+During the initial semesters in the major, students work toward completion of general education requirements and required related work.
 Admission decisions are based upon published criteria and is highly competitive.
 Both a retention and program grade point average of at least 2.7/4.0, and grades of "C" or better in all required related work courses as well as completion of at least 24 hours of the required support courses are required to be considered for admission.
-Students will experience a wide variety of clinical experiences.
+Exceptions to this criterion must be reviewed and approved on a case-by-case basis.
+Students will experience a wide variety of clinical experiences throughout the program.
 During the final semester of the senior year, students work individually with a registered nurse in a preceptor experience.
-The program is taught using a variety of teaching methods to students enrolled at ECU's Nursing program in Ada and at ECU's Nursing program at Southeastern in Durant.
+The program is taught using a variety of teaching methods to include on-campus labs, and simulation.

-A minimum of 124 credit hours are required for graduation.
+A minimum of 122 credit hours are required for graduation.
 Because of the complex and integrated nature of the nursing curriculum, it is strongly recommended that students visit with a nursing advisor as soon as possible to plan their course of study.
-Students are required to make an appointment with their assigned nursing advisor before pre-enrolling each semester.
+Students are required to make an appointment with their assigned nursing advisor before preenrolling each semester.